CorentinFERRY/CorentinFERRY/README.md

 # Hi there 👋

 My name's Corentin, I'm a coding enthusiast focusing on **backend development**.
-I recently started learning at **Le Campus Numérique in The Alps (Annecy)** — an 8-month FullStack program from October 2025 to June 2026, followed by a one-year apprenticeship in a company.
+After a formation in **Le Campus Numérique in The Alps (Annecy)** - an 8-month FullStack program from October 2025 to June 2026, followed by a one-year apprenticeship in a company.

 ---

 ## 💻 Tech Stack

-I’m still learning, but here’s what I’m focusing on:

 ### Backend
-- **PHP & Laravel** - built a couple of projects at school, learning MVC architecture and backend fundamentals.
+- **PHP & Laravel** - built a couple of projects at school, MVC architecture and backend fundamentals.
 - **Java** - for backend development.
-Currently learning on a Dungeons & Dragons style project
+A Dungeons & Dragons style project
+- **Java SpringBoot** - for a game engine backend with users in microservice.
-- **Python** - fro backend development.
+- **Python** - for backend development.
 Test oriented, TDD and united tests.

 ### Database
 - **SQL (MySQL)** - building structured databases.